kennarddh-mindustry/genesis/README.md

 - General Purpose Mindustry Plugin Library

+> [!IMPORTANT]
-> :warning: **Genesis override some mindustry code using reflection.
+> Genesis override some mindustry code using reflection.
 This library is probably will not be compatible
-> with other mindustry plugins.**
+> with other mindustry plugins.

+> [!IMPORTANT]
-> :warning: **It won't be compatible if the plugin register commands, use `handleServer`, etc.
+> It won't be compatible if the plugin register commands, use `handleServer`, etc.
-> The behaviour will be unknown because Genesis manage some internal states**
+> The behaviour will be unknown because Genesis manage some internal states

 ## Todo